mrjens24/Latin102/Translation1.md

 > Third person singular perfect passive indicative, it is a deponent verb ❌

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 > Third/second declension ablative singular.
-They are in this case because they are being used in a prepositional phrase❌ expressing time.
+They are in this case because they are being used to❌ express time.